helly25/proto/README.md

 This is done because the original sources use Abseil's `SourceLocation` has not been open sourced and instead of making it available through this project, the project simply requires `std::source_location` which requires C++20.

-The project only comes with a [Bazel](https://bazel.build/) BUILD.bazel file and can be added to other Bazel projects.
+The project only comes with a Bazel BUILD.bazel file and can be added to other Bazel projects.

+The project is formatted with specific clang-format settings which require clang 16+ (in case of MacOs LLVM 16+ can be installed using brew).
+For simplicity in dev mode the project pulls the appropriate clang tools and can be compiled with those tools using `bazel [build|test] --config=clang ...`.

+## WORKSPACE

 Checkout [Releases](https://github.com/helly25/proto/releases) or use head ref as follows:

 ```